devmki/blueM_via_python/README.md

 ## master.py

 This is the execution script.
-To run BlueM.Sim is required to be installed on your device.
+To run, BlueM.Sim is required to be installed on your device.
 BlueM.Sim can be downloaded from the BlueM Website [download](https://downloads.bluemodel.org/?dir=BlueM.Win)

 ### How to run